BenHowerton/RHM-Marketing-Handbook/COBE Marketing Playbook.md

 - Offers campaign, calendar, reporting, and test log templates to standardize planning and measurement.
 - Surfaces gaps (owners, policies, brand assets) that require decisions before large-scale rollout.
 - Emphasizes accessibility training for WordPress contributors to comply with university policy.
-- Includes RHM program value props and partnership offers to anchor messaging for hospitality-focused outreach.
+- Includes RHM program value propositions and partnership offers to anchor messaging for hospitality-focused outreach.

 ## Table of Contents
 - [1.
 Overview and Foundations](#1-overview-and-foundations)